Dr-Dufenshmirtz/PowerTraderAI/README.md

 # PowerTrader_AI
 Fully automated crypto trading powered by a custom price prediction AI and a structured/tiered DCA system.

-“It’s an instance-based (kNN/kernel-style) predictor with online per-instance reliability weighting, used as a multi-timeframe trading signal.” - ChatGPT on the type of AI used in this trading bot.
+"It's an instance-based (kNN/kernel-style) predictor with online per-instance reliability weighting, used as a multi-timeframe trading signal." - ChatGPT on the type of AI used in this trading bot.

 So what exactly does that mean?